kmorris896/rapture-discord-server-documentation/channel_text/landing-zone/rules-and-policies.md

 Verification is required if you wish to post lewds or nudes.
 It also grants you access to verification-specific channels such as gender support channels as well as a verified classifieds channel.

 While Verifying is **HIGHLY ENCOURAGED AND RECOMMENDED**, it is not required.
 In order to verify, please create a <#752172092426027108>.
 Verification occurs in one of three methods:
-- **VC with Video**: You will join a moderator on video chat.
-He/She will ask you some questions and you'll be done.
-Simplist way to verify.
 - **Adult Website Verification**: If you are a verified member on a website such as OnlyFans, PornHub, etc. please let your moderator know.
 You will be required to prove your identity.
 - **Picture verification**: You will be required to take at least two pictures:

 > - Selfie with a **hand-written sign** that has the server name, your Discord Username and Discriminator (the four digit code that comes after the `#`), and the date and time.
 > - A second selfie that you will take during verification.

 Pictures must be submitted within 6 hours of the picture being taken and cannot use any filters.

 -- message break --